 Streaming Xbox One games to Windows PC is now a thing, and it is catching on rather quickly.
-As expected, due to the fact that the service relies on the Internet at all times, the games won’t look just as good as if they were being played from the Xbox One itself.
-It’s a bit like PlayStation Now and OnLive where the streaming content tends to have less impressive graphics compared to the native version.
-But can this be changed using the Xbox app for Windows 10?
+As expected, because the service relies on the Internet at all times, the games won’t look just as good as if they were being played from the Xbox One itself.
+It’s like PlayStation Now and OnLive, where the streaming content tends to have less impressive graphics than the native version.
+But can this be changed using the Xbox app for Windows?
 Definitely.

-Now, we should point out that changing the quality of the streamed game is not as easy as opening the Xbox app, going to the settings area and clicking a button.
-Microsoft didn’t add an option for choosing a different quality setting apart from Low, Medium, and High, but we are inclined to believe this will happen in a future update, and Very High will be added.
+Now, we should point out that changing the quality of the streamed game is not as easy as opening the Xbox app, going to the settings area, and clicking a button.
+Microsoft didn’t add an option for choosing a different quality setting apart from Low, Medium, and High, but we believe this will happen in a future update, and Very High will be added.

-After that, go the folder titled, “Microsoft.XboxApp” and open it.
+- After that, go the Microsoft.XboxApp folder and open it.

 Here’s the thing with going down this route, it will now require more bandwidth to stream content.
 Usually, the normal way tends to use a minimum of 3 Mbps, but with the increase in quality, expect it to use around 20 Mbps.
 Not everyone can stream content at those speeds, to the latter should be just fine.

 Using a Very High setting, players should see a difference in the quality output.
 It is not clear as night and day, but clear enough.